Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Application: right-handed neutrino mass mixing matrix and flavor symmetry

 \subsection{The effect of $CP$ violation}

 Before conclusion, we discuss the effect of $CP$ violation for the neutrino mass mixing matrix.
-Recently, the DaYa-Bay's experiment has reported a non zero $\theta_{13}\simeq 8.8^\circ$\cite{neutrinoexp9}.
+Recently, the DaYa-Bay's experiment has reported a nonzero $\theta_{13}\simeq 8.8^\circ$\cite{neutrinoexp9}.
 From our point of view, the experimentally observed (not very small) $\theta_{13}$ has already implied the presence of $CP$ violation!
-This is because the GR pattern we derived has a zero $\theta_{13}$ within LO approximation, and if we ignore the charged lepton contribution for $\theta_{13}$ due to its huge mass hierarchy(This assumption is reasonable since in the CKM quark mass mixing matrix, $\theta_{13}$ is significantly small due to its huge mass hierarchy.), the experimentally obseved $\theta_{13}$ must come from $CP$ violation.
-On the other hand, our theory predicts $m_1=m_2$ within LO approximation, therefore the experimentally observed small mass splitting $\Delta m_{12}$ is also contributed by $CP$ violation.
-Interestingly, the current experiment results point to the relation $|\Delta m_{12}/\Delta m_{23}|\sim \theta_{13}/\theta_{23}$.
-Our theory suggests that such a relation should not be a coincidence, and it actually indicates that the nonzero $\Delta m_{12}$ and $\theta_{13}$ have a common origin -- the $CP$ violation.
-However, the mechanism of $CP$ violation in lepton sector is not clear, and in our framework, the topological Berry phase\cite{KaneMajorana} of Majorana zero modes could be a possible source of $CP$ violation.
+This is because the GR pattern we derive has a zero $\theta_{13}$ within LO approximation, and if we ignore the charged lepton contribution for $\theta_{13}$ due to its huge mass hierarchy(This assumption is reasonable since in the CKM quark mass mixing matrix, $\theta_{13}$ is significantly small due to its huge mass hierarchy.), the experimentally observed $\theta_{13}$ must come from $CP$ violation.
+On the other hand, our theory predicts $m_1=m_2$ within LO approximation, therefore the experimentally observed small mass splitting $\Delta m_{12}^2$ is also contributed by $CP$ violation.
+Interestingly, the current experimental results point to an approximate relation $|\Delta m_{12}^2/\Delta m_{23}^2|\sim \theta_{13}^2/\theta_{23}^2$.
+Since our topological scenario within LO approximation requires $\Delta m_{12}^2=0$ and $\theta_{13}=0$, this might suggest that the nonzero $\Delta m_{12}^2$ and $\theta_{13}$ observed in current experiments might have a common origin -- the $CP$ violation.
 We will leave a detailed study of $CP$ violation physics in our future publications.